srsholmes/serverless-aws-lambda-starter/README.md

 # serverless-aws-lambda-starter
-Aws lamdba starter with babel
+AWS lamdba starter with babel.
+Why use webpack?